 Architecture: Exploring Dan Brown’s Novels

 Fact, fiction, and architecture – the holy trinity of Dan Brown’s novels.
 Since the beginning of Dan Brown’s series, Robert Langdon has raced across the globe to uncover endless secrets.
 With each new destination, architectural masterpieces shape the background, rooting Brown’s fictional stories in accurate historical precedent.
-Angels and Demons took the reader to the Pantheon and the Vatican, The DaVinci Code to the Louvre and Westminster Abbey, The Lost Symbol to the U.S. Capitol and Washington Monument, Inferno to the Hagia Sophia, and now Origin, taking one through the Guggenheim and Sagrada Família.
+Angels and Demons took the reader to the Pantheon and the Vatican, The DaVinci Code to the Louvre and Westminster Abbey, The Lost Symbol to the U.S. Capitol and Washington Monument, Inferno to the Hagia Sophia, and now Origin, taking one through the Guggenheim in Bilbao and Sagrada Família.
 Despite nearly two decades having passed since the publication of Langdon’s first adventure, Angels and Demons, Brown continues to hold accurate architectural descriptions at the heart of each novel, using it to blend fiction with fact.
 Readers, not knowing what to believe, begin taking the fiction for fact, spurring renewed interest with every new location Langdon visits.
 Nonetheless, the 17-year span of the Langdon series has brought with it a new generation – a generation that has grown up in a less religious, technologically diverse world.
 While Brown’s reference of architecture has not stopped, it has changed to accommodate this new audience.
 Angels and Demons and The DaVinci Code saw exclusively Western European Christian architecture, while The Lost Symbol branched out to the United States, but remained rooted in a Christian background.
 With the onset of the current decade, Inferno brought an exploration of the Islamic tones in the Hagia Sophia, and Origin took it one step farther, including a non-denominational architecture – that of technology.
 The change in architecture has not diluted its ultimate purpose to blend fact and fiction, but rather served as a transition from the traditional to modern, a crossroads at which Langdon often finds himself.